 Soave Classico is the hilly area where vineyards were planted during Roman times.
 It is uniquely suited for developing white wine with its volcanic soil: pure basaltic lava, the only area with these particular characteristics in Northern Italy.

-The area was originally planted with the ancient “Graecanicum” (coming from Greece) variety.
-This name was then transformed into “Garganega” in the local dialect.
+The area was originally planted with the ancient Graecanicum (meaning from Greece) variety.
+This name was then transformed into Garganega in the local dialect.

-During the ‘60s Giuseppe Inama, the estate’s founder, began purchasing small plots of vineyards in the heart of the Soave Classico.
-His idea was to assemble only top quality vineyards of old-vine Garganega, and fashion from them a wine capable of restoring Soave’s reputation.
+During the ‘60s Giuseppe Inama, the estate’s founder, began to purchase small plots of vineyards in the heart of the Soave Classico.

-The Soave Classico is a volcanic area, characterized by the presence of mafic and ultramafic rocks.
+The Soave Classico is a volcanic area whose soil is characterized by the presence of mafic and ultramafic rocks.
 It dates back to 30 million years ago (Upper Paleocene – Lower Oligocene).

-The Monte Foscarino, as well as the area surrounding it, present a variety of soil: they go from basaltic lava, to volcanic tuffs, to the so-called “orizzonti rossi” (red clays formed by volcanic rocks alterations).
+The Monte Foscarino, as well as the area surrounding it, presents a wide variety of soils: they go from basaltic lava to volcanic tuffs and the so-called “orizzonti rossi” (red clays originated by volcanic rocks alterations).